Whisk(e)y

 Company.
 They also own “The Irishman” whiskey.

 Although the Walsh Whiskey Distillery Company does not own their own manufacturing facility the company is one of the leading suppliers of premium Irish whiskey.
 However, in 2014 they got a building license for a new distillery in County Carlow at the Royal Oak area.
-It is planned to
+It is planned to build a top modern distillery with warehouses nearby on he river Barrow.

 The first spirit is expected to flow from the stills in 2016.